Know Your Fair Housing Rights!

 • Retaliation.

-• For example, trying to evict a tenant for filing a housing discrimination complaint against
+• For example, trying to evict a tenant for filing a housing discrimination complaint against the landlord.

 • And any other conduct which makes unavailable or denies dwellings.